apache/incubator-hugegraph-doc/content/en/docs/performance/api-preformance/hugegraph-api-0.5.6-Cassandra.md

 ### 3 Summary of Performance Results

-1. The speed of single vertex and edge insertion in HugeGraph is 9000 and 4500 per second, respectively.
+1. The speed of a single vertex and edge insertion in HugeGraph is 9000 and 4500 per second, respectively.
 2. The speed of bulk vertex and edge insertion is 50,000 and 150,000 per second, respectively, which is much higher than the single insertion speed.
 3. The concurrency for querying vertices and edges by ID can reach more than 12,000, and the average request delay is less than 70ms.